-The difference between the subclass 100 Spouse Visa to Australia and this subclass is that applicants applying under the 309 category are generally living together in a spouse like relationship but are not married.
-Thus, Australia will generally grant a 4 year temporary visa with a pathway to Permanent Residency rather than grant outright PR like the subclass 100 does.
+The difference between the subclass 100 Spouse Visa to Australia and this subclass is that applicants applying under the 309 category are generally living together in a spouse-like relationship but are not married.
+Thus, Australia will generally grant a 4-year temporary visa with a pathway to Permanent Residency rather than grant outright PR as the subclass 100 does.

 This visa enables Australian Permanent Residents or Citizens to Sponsor their spouse to Australia, however, again, on a temporary basis which can lead to permanent residence in future.
 This visa enables the sponsored spouse to:

 - Live and work in Australia as temporary residents

 -Take advantage of significant tax benefits such as the Living Away From Home Allowance

 – Study in Australia

 – Become a Permanent Resident of Australia after 2 years